ctnadovich/ebrevet/README.md

-For such events, you can enter your start code into eBrevet any time within a grace period before the actual start.
+For such events, you can enter your start code into eBrevet any time within a 1 hour grace period before the actual start.
 Then you wait till the organizer says "GO!", and you start riding.
 You don't have to worry about opening eBrevet after the "GO!" to check into the start for these mass start events.
 It's already done.
 Of course, for all subsequent